Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 Annual NOI: $1.6M Mixed-Use Condo (STR vs. Long-Term Lease)

-For investors evaluating the mixed-use STR pathway, the ROI calculus hinges on three variables: gross rental yield, operating expense ratio, and regulatory risk premium.
-We model a representative two-bedroom, two-bath mixed-use condo in downtown Manhattan Beach, 0.4 miles from the beach, acquired at $1.6 million.
+For investors evaluating the mixed-use STR pathway, the ROI calculus turns on three variables: gross rental yield, operating expense ratio, and regulatory risk premium.
+Consider a representative two-bedroom, two-bath mixed-use condo in downtown Manhattan Beach, 0.4 miles from the beach.

 Scenario A: Compliant Mixed-Use STR

-Operating expenses include TOT remittance (12% of gross), platform fees (3% Airbnb, 5–8% Vrbo), property management (20–25% of gross for full-service STR management), utilities, HOA dues, insurance for STR-specific coverage, maintenance and turnover, and permit/registration fees.
-Total operating expense ratio: approximately 58–64% of gross income.
+Operating expenses include TOT remittance, platform fees, property management (full-service STR management typically takes a meaningful percentage of gross income), utilities, HOA dues, insurance for STR-specific coverage, maintenance and turnover, and permit/registration fees.
+Total operating expense ratio runs approximately 58 to 64% of gross income.

 Scenario B: Long-Term Luxury Lease

 Operating expenses are lower: no TOT, no platform fees, no turnover costs.
 Property management and maintenance costs are typically lower for long-term occupancy.
-Total operating expense ratio: approximately 28–32% of gross income.
+Total operating expense ratio runs approximately 28 to 32% of gross income.

-Net operating income: approximately $48,000–$55,000, yielding a cash-on-cash return all-cash, or improved returns levered at 60% LTV.
-Importantly, long-term leases carry zero regulatory risk, no CUP renewal uncertainty, and significantly lower operational complexity.
+Net operating income falls in the range of $48,000 to $55,000, yielding a cash-on-cash return all-cash, or improved returns levered at 60% LTV.
+Long-term leases carry zero regulatory risk, no CUP renewal uncertainty, and significantly lower operational complexity.

-The comparison between STR and long-term lease NOI is narrower than many investors expect, and the advantage can shift depending on occupancy rates and regulatory changes.
+The comparison between STR and long-term lease NOI is narrower than many investors expect.
+The advantage can shift depending on occupancy rates and regulatory changes.
 For risk-adjusted returns, the long-term lease often performs competitively, particularly when factoring in the investor's time cost for STR oversight and the tail risk of future ordinance amendments.

-Photorealistic interior of a modern two-bedroom luxury condo in Manhattan Beach with floor-to-ceiling windows, contemporary furnishings, and ocean glimpse in the distance
+Interior of a modern two-bedroom luxury condo in Manhattan Beach with floor-to-ceiling windows, contemporary furnishings

 Long-term luxury leases in Manhattan Beach command approximately $5,800–$6,400 monthly for two-bedroom units, delivering comparable NOI to compliant STRs with lower operational complexity.